 If Marion were to use a capital depletion strategy based on a 30-year retirement, she would need to accumulate $353,000 to fund her needs over and above her Social Security income.
 Should she wish to move that out to 40 years, her need at retirement would increase to $405,000.
 To fund her retirement on a capital retention basis, she would need $667,000, withdrawing three percent each year to fund her desired retirement.

 Further Reading: “When to Start Saving for Retirement (It’s Sooner Than You Think)”

 The assumptions you make about the variables and contingencies have a significant impact on what you need in retirement.
 Or if retirement is around the corner and you have built all you can, these assumptions dictate how much you can afford to take from your accounts and have a reasonable expectation that your money will last throughout your retirement.
 If your retirement is near, then you need to figure out how much you can afford to spend.
 Unfortunately for many people, this will be less than they would like to spend.

 If retirement is still some ways down the road, you have time.
 There is still time to influence your ability to live a comfortable retirement by accumulating additional assets.
 No one has ever really regretted accumulating too much for retirement.
 The worst of that scenario is that you live a more comfortable life or pass more money down to your heirs.
-If the quality of your retirement years is important, plan now to build yourself a better tomorrow.
+If the quality of your retirement years is important, Wealth Simple is all about investing in the future you.
+Plan now to build yourself a better tomorrow.